RileyJHodgson/Reveg-evaluation-CLLMM-2025/README.md

 Scripts are a work in progress
 To be added:
-metagenomic profiling scripts for SLURM metagenomic analysis (tax and functions .R)
+metagenomic profiling scripts for SLURM, and metagenomic analysis (tax and functions .R)